boolean-uk/database-orm/README.md

 ## Instructions

-- Work through each `requirement-x.md` file in this repository
+- Work through each file in the `requirements` directory in numerical order
 - Follow the full [Development Process](#development-process) below after completing a requirement before moving on to the next one
 - If you want to make any changes to an existing entity, follow the development process for each change you want to make.